Stoic philosophy and its lessons are en vogue in entrepreneurial circles right now.

 With that in mind I offer you three pieces of Stoic wisdom that will improve your game.

-1. Take Control of No Control
+1. Take Control of No Control in Poker

 “The chief task in life is simply this: to identify and separate matters so that I can say clearly to myself which are externals not under my control, and which have to do with the choices I actually control.